 ECCT’s Canon XVI (Bishop Transition Process) lays out the process for the election of a bishop in Connecticut.
 What follows is an abbreviated description of this process.

 - Upon being notified of an anticipated vacancy in the office of Bishop Diocesan or Bishop Suffragan, the Standing Committee informs the Presiding Bishop’s office, announces the anticipated vacancy to the Diocese, calls for a Special Convention for an episcopal election, and calls for the formation and election of a Bishop Transition Committee (BTC).

 - Once elected the BTC convenes and, following the call of the Holy Spirit, adopts rules, organizes subcommittees, determines leadership, and engages with consultants, chaplains, and other professionals as needed.

-- The BTC then works to create a profile of the Diocese, identify suitable candidates, in particular minority candidates, and complete appropriate background checks.
-Nominees are chosen by the BTC from the pool of initial candidates and announced.
+- The BTC then works to create a profile of the Diocese, identify suitable Candidates, in particular minority Candidates, and complete appropriate background checks.
+Committee Nominees are chosen by the BTC from the pool of initial Candidates and announced.

-- Once announced, additional candidates may be proposed to the BTC by the petition from clergy or lay delegates to Convention for 10 days.
-These candidates are considered by the BTC using the same criteria as the announced nominees.
+- Once announced, Petition Candidates may be proposed to the BTC by the petition from clergy or lay delegates to Convention for 10 days.
+Petition Candidates are considered by the BTC using the same criteria as the Committee Nominees.

-- Once all nominees (Committee and Petition) are known the BTC facilitates opportunities for the nominees to get to know ECCT and the people of ECCT to meet the nominees.
+- Once all nominees (Committee and Petition) are known, the BTC facilitates opportunities for all nominees to get to know ECCT and the people of ECCT to meet the nominees.